masonfmatthews/rails_assignments/assignments/simple_authentication/README.md

   * Manage their students (scaffold is fine)
   * Manage their students' parents (name and e-mail address)
   * Change their own passwords
-  * Change their
+  * Change their name without changing their password at the same time
   * Log out
-* Teachers should not see other teachers' students or their parents.
+* Teachers should not see other teachers' students or their parents

 ## Normal Mode